 About the data

-The PhD student will be working with large, whole genome resequencing data obtained from several populations and >500 individuals.
-Additionally, the PhD student will generate a pedigree data from several hundreds of individuals that will be bread in the lab (probably in Czechia).
-The PhD student will be responsible for breeding, DNA extraction and preparing samples for whole genome re-sequencing.
-First main task will involve linkage map reconstruction and analysis of recombination rate variation along the spruce bark beetle genome.
+The PhD student will be working with large, whole genome resequencing data obtained from several populations and >500 individuals (short and long read sequencing).
+The PhD student will investigate selection patterns along the spruce bark beetle and among outbreaking and non-outbreaking populations.
+The analysis will include standard selection scans as well novel approaches to detect and distinguish between hard and soft sweeps.
 The PhD student will gain a wide range of scientific experience including genome-wide sequence data analysis as well as wet lab practice and will be encouraged to develop his/hers own projects using extensive datasets available.

 About the place and salary